 Each of these schools is autonomous and has a governing body, comprising of members of the community in which the school is located, that is responsible for staffing, curriculum, school buildings, staff housing and financial accountability.
 These schools comply with the regulatory obligations under the Northern Territory Education Act and the Australian Education Act, however, they are independent of government and belong to the community they serve.
 This enables the school to be responsive to local community requirements, circumstances and aspirations.

 AISNT provides services to these schools in the form of consultancy and professional learning support.

 Following are the Aboriginal Independent Community Schools located in the Northern Territory:

 Gawa Christian School, Elcho Island

 One of the most remote schools in Australia, located on the northern tip of Elcho Island, serving students from the homelands of Gawa and Ban’thula.
 Gawa Christian School is managed by NT Christian Schools.

-Mapuru Yirralka School, Arnhem Land
+Mapuru Yirralka School, east Arnhem Land

 Nyangatjatjara College, Central Australia